SaraClick/sky_project/README.md

 ![](application/static/media/diagram/eer_diagram.jpg "EER diagram")

-The Entity-Relationship (EER) diagram represents the database structure and entity relationships, facilitating the implementation of essential functionalities for Forty Winks.
+The Enhanced Entity-Relationship (EER) diagram represents the database structure and entity relationships, facilitating the implementation of essential functionalities for Forty Winks.

 ***